Henry Fisher House

+The Henry Fisher House is an historic, American home that is located in Oley Township, Berks County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1973.

+History and architectural features

-Henry Fisher House is a historic home located in Oley Township, Berks County, Pennsylvania.
-It was built between 1798 and 1801, and is a -story, five bay by two bay, limestone dwelling with a steeply pitched gable roof.
+This historic structure was built between 1798 and 1801, and is a 2 1/2-story, five-bay by two-bay, limestone dwelling with a steeply pitched gable roof.
 It has a two-story, rear kitchen addition with a flat roof.
 The main house has a Georgian center hall plan.
 The Fisher family has lived in the house since it was completed.

 It was listed on the National Register of Historic Places in 1973.